 Cary Nelson Capsule Biography

 Cary Nelson was born in 1946 and grew up in Philadelphia and Bucks County, Pennsylvania.
 He received a B.A. from Antioch College in Ohio (1967) and a Ph.D. from the University of Rochester in New York (1970).
 Since the fall of 1970 he has taught modern poetry and literary theory at the University of Illinois at Urbana-Champaign, where he is Jubilee Professor of Liberal Arts and Sciences and Professor of English.
+He is also an affiliate professor at the University of Haifa (Israel).
 His campus work has included a decades-long project of building up the holdings in modern poetry and the Spanish Civil War in the library’s Rare Book and Special Collections Department.

 Nelson is known not only as a blunt and devastatingly witty commentator on higher education but also as an activist working hard to reform it.
 He was active in the effort to unionize the Champaign-Urbana faculty in the 1970s, in the drive to recognize a graduate employee union twenty years later, and in the successful faculty organizing drives at the University of Illinois at Chicago and the University of Oregon in 2011 and 2012.
 As a member of the Modern Language Association’s Delegate Assembly he co-authored a number of reform proposals, including a major project to document salaries for contingent faculty in English and foreign languages.
 As a member of the organization’s Executive Council he helped assure that these projects were completed.
 For the last twenty years he has served on the National Council of the American Association of University Professors; he served as the Association’s second Vice President from 2000-2006.
 He coauthored the Association’s Redbook statements on graduate students, academic professionals, and intellectual property and founded its online Journal of Academic Freedom.